Intellectual Property: Protecting Myself, My Book, and My Sources

 To make sure you’re capturing the exact quotes, record each and every interview.
 And by all means, let your interviewee know that you are recording the session.
 That’s not just good form ethically; it can also be your means of defense if they interviewee later changes her tune.

-An easy way to protect yourself is to simply tell your interviewee, up front, that you are recording the conversation and that you intend to use their quotes in a published work.
+An easy way to protect yourself is to simply tell your interviewee, upfront, that you are recording the conversation, and you intend to use their quotes in a published work.

 You don’t usually need to ask your interviewees to sign a release.
 If your topic is controversial or sensitive, or you have cause to worry that your interviewee could change her tune after your piece is published, you might consider a short interview consent form for your own protection.

 If you plan to use the interview as a sound bite, know that the law permits you to record, film, and broadcast any conversation as long as your interviewee (or all interviewees, if you are talking to multiple people at once) gives consent.

 But if you secretly record someone, intentionally or not, that person may have justification to file trespass and intrusion of privacy claims against you.
 Keep in mind that there are federal AND state laws on the books — your state might be stricter, so be sure you know it.